dorakrem/KnowledgeRepresentationProject/README.md

 # Knowledge Representation in the Semantic Web: Project

-A zoo OWL ontology was created using Protege.
+A zoo OWL ontology was created using the tool Protege.